Which fridge brand?

 We survey thousands of fridge owners to find out which brands are most prone to breakdowns and developing faults.
 Water in the bottom of the fridge, blocked drains and broken or cracked drawers and units are some of the most common faults owners experience with fridges.

-You're much less likely to fall victim to these problems if you choose a freezer brand with a reliability rating of four stars or more.
+You're much less likely to fall victim to these problems if you choose a fridge brand with a reliability score of 80% or more.
 Use the table below to see the reliability scores given to each brand based on how they behave in the homes of real owners.
 The higher the score, the more likely you are to have a fault-free experience.

 Safety notice on refrigeration appliances